 Further information about the history of the village, its changing industries over the years and its famous inhabitants can be found here.

 You may also want to explore the surrounding villages that form our hinterland.

 Hawkhurst Parish Council has thirteen Members.
 The Council members serve on at least one of the managing committees which control … more

 I’m trying to locate Frances Travers, last known address Lilliesden Green House.
 If you see this Frances please get in … more

 Hi everyone, Bowles Lodge is looking for care assistants, we are an independent living complex.
 If you know anyone that … more

 Carp, Perch, Pike, Eels, Roach, Dace, Bream.
 Private Land – Members only access.

-Set in an area of Outstanding Natural Beauty Battenhurst Meadow Bed and Breakfast is a contemporary house with far reaching … more
+Set in an area of Outstanding Natural Beauty Battenhurst Meadow Bed and Breakfast is a contemporary house with far reaching views across the High Weald of Sussex, with grounds of just under an acre and ample parking available for guests. … more